tomsteele/send-recv/README.md

   -hex
       Payload provided to -send is hex encoded.
   -i string
-      Input file containing newline separated list of hosts.
-Default: stdin.
+      Input file containing newline separated list of hosts. (default: stdin) -o string
-  -o string
-      Output file to write the results to.
-Default: stdout -p int
+      Output file to write the results to. (default: stdout) -p int
       Port to connect to.
   -recv int